Jules Olitski: Career

 He taught at Bennington College from 1963 to 1967.

-In the 1970s Olitski returned to the thick impasto surfaces which characterized his work in the 50s but with innovative techniques that took advantage of the newly improved polymer and gel acrylic mediums.
+In the 1970s Olitski returned to the thick impasto surfaces that characterized his work in the 1950s but with innovative techniques that took advantage of the newly improved polymer and gel acrylic mediums.
 In 1994 he was elected into the National Academy of Design.

-His late works from 2001 through January 2007 are characterized by intensely colored orbs that can evoke landscape or skyscape.
-As Norman L. Kleeblat states in his essay in the catalog that accompanies the exhibition Jules Olitski-The Late Paintings-A Celebration, at Knoedler and Company Nov 2007-Jan 2008.
-"The intensity of Olitski's colors can feel jarring when each colored area is observed separately.
-But the artist is a master of unlikely clashes of intense and artificial-looking colors recalling Delacroix.".
+His late works from 2001 to 2007 are characterized by intensely colored orbs that can evoke landscape or skyscape.
+Norman L. Kleeblat wrote in the catalog that accompanied the exhibition Jules Olitski-The Late Paintings-A Celebration, at Knoedler and Company: "The intensity of Olitski's colors can feel jarring when each colored area is observed separately.
+But the artist is a master of unlikely clashes of intense and artificial-looking colors recalling Delacroix."

 Olitski had over 150 one-person exhibitions in his lifetime and is represented in museums worldwide.
-He has received honorary doctorates from the University of Hartford, Keene State College, and Southern New Hampshire University.
+He received honorary doctorates from the University of Hartford, Keene State College, and Southern New Hampshire University.
 The Estate of Jules Olitski is represented by YaresArt.

+In 2024, Olitski's work was included in Every Sound Is a Shape of Time: Selections from PAMM's Collection at the Pérez Art Museum Miami, alongside modern and contemporary artists Mark Bradford, Helen Frankenthaler, Richard Serra, and Louis Morris, among others.